On Geometry of Interaction for Polarized Linear Logic: Introduction

 In Section \ref{polcomp-int}, we study a general categorical semantics for certain polarized linear logics, a simplified version of the bi-module duality framework in our paper \cite{HamSc07}.
 These are related to more general polarized categories introduced for modelling polarities (see \cite{CS07,HamSc07,PAM2,PAM3}).
 Our goal is to use GoI and the $\Int$\, construction to build compact polarized categorical models of \MLLP.

 In these sections multipoints give a semantical framework for explaining the idea of bidirectional dataflow implicit in the \Int\, construction (see the discussion preceeding Proposition \ref{int-P-cat} below).
-In this setting, multipoints satisfy a weak pullback condition--corresponding to the focusing condition discussed in Section \ref{polgoisit}--which we show is compatible with this construction.
+In this setting, multipoints satisfy a certain commutativity condition--corresponding to the focusing condition discussed in Section \ref{polgoisit}--which we show is compatible with this construction.
 As one expects, this yields an appropriate compact closed version of a denotational model for \MLLP.

 Finally, Section \ref{rel-mp} constructs a concrete instance of the \Int\, construction of Section \ref{polcomp-int}, when specialized to a multipointed version of \Rel.
 It may be read independently of the previous section and uses the relational calculus of Joyal-Street-Verity \cite{JSV96}.